kornysietsma/d3-modern-demo/README.md

 Changing the content requires re-generating the `data.js` file and pushing the new data to github.

+For this demo I have some git timing data - don't worry too much about what this means, I'm just using it as it's easier to graph real data than fake, and I plan to do more with similar data in another project.

-## syntax and other checks with eslint
+## Syntax and other checks with eslint
 I have some basic eslint rules included, you'll need to integrate them with your favourite toolset yourself if you want linting.